d953i/vcu1525_scripts/bitstream_loader/README.md

 # Description

-Load bitstream to PCI-E device using Vivado in batch mode with TCL script, remove and rescan PCI-E bus using Linux commands.
+Load bitstream to PCIe device using Vivado in batch mode with TCL script, remove and rescan PCI-E bus using Linux commands.